 Uninsured motorist $25,000 per person;$50,000 per crash for bodily injury

 You must certify that you have this insurance each time you register a motor vehicle, or when you buy a light vehicle trip permit.
 You must also certify that you will comply with Oregon’s motor vehicle insurance requirements as long as a vehicle is registered in your name, or for the duration of the permit.

 Driving without liability insurance could result in fines, suspension of your driving privileges, and your vehicle could be towed.
 If your vehicle is towed, you are subject to the towing and storage fees.
 This is in addition to any fines you may have to pay.

 If a judge convicts you of driving uninsured, you will need to file proof of future responsibility (SR-22)with DMV for three years, or your driving privileges will be suspended.
 This is in addition to any fines you must pay the court.

 If you are driving uninsured and are involved in a crash, your driving privileges will be suspended for one year.
-After the suspension ends, you can reinstate your driving privilege by filing proof of future responsibility (SR-22) with DMV for three years.
-Otherwise you will remain suspended.
+After the suspension ends, you can reinstate your driving privilege by filing proof of future responsibility (SR-22) with the Oregon DMV for three years.
+Otherwise, you will remain suspended.

 OREGON DMV COMPLIANCE